brimdata/zed/docs/lake/api.md

 receive responses in the desired format, include the MIME type of the format in the request's Accept HTTP header.

-If the Accept header is not specified, the service will return JSON as the default response format for the endpoints described above, with the exception of the [query](#query) endpoint that returns ZSON by default.
+If the Accept header is not specified, the service will return ZSON as the default response format for the endpoints described above.

 The supported MIME types are as follows: